 The Havemeyer Family Papers relating to Art Collecting, 1901-1922 collection includes letters, writings, notes, and ephemera regarding the Havemeyers' art collecting activities between 1901 and 1922.
 The majority of the collection consists of correspondence to Louisine from art dealers and agents who were working on behalf of the Havemeyers to build their renowned art collection.
 There is also a significant portion of correspondence with the renowned American painter and printmaker Mary Cassatt.

+Click here to access the online finding aid for the collection.
 The Havemeyer Papers are housed in The Metropolitan Museum Archives.
 As of July 2013, the 533 items of correspondence in the collection have been digitized and posted online; searchable transcripts will follow later in the second phase of the project.

 The William H. Lippincott Letters, 1887-1917, is a collection of correspondence addressed to, or collected by William H. (Henry) Lippincott (1849-1920), an American painter, born in Philadelphia, and active in Pont-Aven (Brittany, France) and New York.
 Notable documents in the collection include: a thank you note to Lippincott from Frederic Church illustrated with a sketch of a flamingo and a polar bear; letters from Albert Bierstadt, Birge Harrison, Francis Davis Millet, and Winslow Homer, among others; and correspondence regarding the American Artists’ War Emergency Fund and the Century Association.